JayThibs/Machine-Learning-Web-Apps/README.md

 # Machine-Learning-Web-Apps

-A collection of machine learning web apps.
+A collection projects meant to be turned into web apps.
+I use this repo to start learning projects that could be turned into web-apps.